OpenChain-Project/conformance-questionnaire/scripts/README.md

 ## Developing
 Contributions welcome.
 All contributions must agree to the Linux Foundation [Developer Certificate of Origin](https://developercertificate.org/).
 All contributions to the scripts must be licensed under the MIT license.

+## License
+These scripts use the MIT license (see LICENSE file for full text).

+These scripts include the Charis SIL 5.0 font: https://software.sil.org/charis.
+These fonts use the SIL OPEN FONT LICENSE Version 1.1.
+See fonts/CharisSIL-5.000/OFL.txt for full text of the license.

 ### Tools